dmbarbour/wikilon/docs/AwelonLang.md

         -> X Y Z; CODE   ==  "X Y Z"(a2)(@λ)d CODE'

 When used leftmost in a subprogram the arrow effectively forms a lambda.
 This syntax also supports local variable expressions as in `6 7 * -> X; CODE`.
 On the right hand side, the `"X Y Z"(a2)(@λ)d` fragment is a lambda comment.
-It allows us to later render the program using the same variable names.
+We need the comment to recover the variable names when later rendering and editing the code, but the specific form is arbitrary.

 We can compute `CODE' = T(Z, T(Y, T(X, CODE)))` with a simple algorithm: